 But consume you will as this magic powder will help you improve performance, for real.
 Just try it and see for yourself.

 For whatever reason, The Protein Works recommends 1-3 servings a day of its Total Mass Matrix Extreme weight gainer.
-Three servings of this product contains a whopping 3000 calories, and we'd recommend covering that many calories from a variety of sources, not just three shakerfuls of weight gainer.
+Three servings of this product contain a whopping 3000 calories, and we'd recommend covering that many calories from a variety of sources, not just three shaker-full of weight gainer.

-Saying that, Total Mass Matrix Extreme is a great weight gainer mix and contains a good balance carbs and protein.
+That said, Total Mass Matrix Extreme is a great weight gainer mix and contains a good balance of carbs and protein.
 What it also has, though, is fairly higher amounts of sugar, so be mindful of that when introducing it into your diet.

 Other than that, we can wholeheartedly recommend the Total Mass Matrix Extreme, if for nothing else, for all the great flavours, which include Tiramisu, Cinnamon Cereal Milk and White Choc Peanut Sundae.